 Two weeks ago when I was in Shanghai, a rainy afternoon provided me with an opportunity to visit a unique museum quite unlike anything you would expect to find in China’s capital of commerce.
 Built in a re-purposed factory in the little-known Baoshan District, Shanghai Museum of Glass (SHMOG – 上海玻璃美术馆) was opened in spring 2011 and is based around the theme of glass as both art and science.

 The striking façade of the museum is made up of hundreds of enamelled glass tiles inscribed with glass-industry terms in ten languages.
 Imported from Germany, the tiles light up at night to create an extraordinary pattern.

 Internally the former glass bottling factory consists of two buildings joined by a glass atrium with the lower floor being dedicated to the history and usage of glass, and the upper a stunning exhibition space.
 The structure of the original building has been preserved, providing hints of its previous life.

-Much of the interior is covered in black lacquered glass with another brightly lit ‘glass house’ suspended in the center.
+Much of the interior is covered in black lacquered glass with another brightly lit ‘glass house’ suspended in the centre.